Sicilian cuisine

 Sicilian cuisine is the style of cooking on the island of Sicily.
 It shows traces of all cultures that have existed on the island of Sicily over the last two millennia.
-Although its cuisine has much in common with Italian cuisine, Sicilian food also has Greek, Spanish, Jewish, Maghrebi, and Arab influences.
+Although its cuisine has much in common with Italian cuisine, Sicilian food also has Greek, Spanish, Jewish, Tunisian, and Arab influences.

 The Sicilian cook Mithaecus, born during 5th century BC, is credited with having brought knowledge of Sicilian gastronomy to Greece: his cookbook was the first in Greek, therefore he was the earliest cookbook author in any language whose name is known.

 Overview

 Sicily shows traces of all the cultures which established themselves on the island over the last two millennia.
 Although its cuisine undoubtedly has a predominantly Italian base, Sicilian food also has Spanish, Greek, and Arab influences.

 The ancient Romans introduced lavish dishes based on goose.
 The Byzantines favoured sweet and sour flavours and the Arabs brought sugar, citrus, rice, spinach, and saffron.
 The Normans and Hohenstaufens had a fondness for meat dishes.
 The Spanish introduced items from the New World including chocolate, maize, turkey, and tomatoes.
-Sicilian cuisine not only reflects a mix of historical influences, but also embodies traditions that have been preserved through the use of local ingredients and age-old techniques, particularly in dishes such as arancini and cassata, which showcase the island's unique culinary heritage.

 Much of the island's cuisine encourages the use of fresh vegetables such as aubergine, peppers, and tomatoes, as well as fish such as tuna, seabream, sea bass, swordfish, and cuttlefish.
-In Trapani, in the extreme western corner of the island, North African influences are clear in the use of various couscous based dishes, usually combined with fish.
+In Trapani, in the extreme western corner of the island, Tunisian influences are clear in the use of various couscous based dishes, usually combined with fish.
 Mint is used extensively in cooking unlike the rest of Italy.

 Traditional specialties from Sicily include arancini (a form of deep-fried rice croquettes), pasta alla Norma, caponata, pani câ meusa, and a host of desserts and sweets such as cannoli, granita, and cassata.

 Typical of Sicily is Marsala, a red, fortified wine similar to Port and largely exported.